mooni/mooni/README.md

 ## 📃 Presentation

-Mooni provides a simple solution for end-users, marketplaces or DAOs to cash out their crypto in fiat directly to a bank account.
+Mooni is a simple solution for end-users, marketplaces or DAOs to cash out cryptos in fiat directly to a bank account.

 ### Features
 - **Web wallets** Login with any web3-compatible wallet *(Metamask, Portis, WalletConnect, Ledger, mobile wallets)*
+- **Bank transfer** Receive funds in your bank account in EUR/CHF (thanks to [Bity](https://bity.com))
 - **Private storage** Store your bank account information securely encrypted in IPFS (thanks to [3Box](https://3box.io))
-- **Bank transfer** Receive funds in your bank account in EUR/CHF (thanks to [Bity](https://bity.com))
 - **No account** Withdraw up to 5000€ per year without KYC
 - **Decentralized** All in browser